dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 To connect and query your metrics using the dbt Semantic Layer and its API, you must have a dbt Cloud Team or Enterprise [multi-tenant](/docs/deploy/regions) deployment, hosted in North America.

 You can query your metrics in a JDBC-enabled tool or use existing first-class integrations with the dbt Semantic Layer.

 1. <span>Refer to the  <a href="https://docs.getdbt.com/docs/dbt-cloud-apis/sl-api-overview" target="_self">{frontMatter.meta.api_name}</a></span> to learn how to use the JDBC API and what tools you can query it with.

+    * **Note** To authenticate, you need to [generate a service token](/docs/dbt-cloud-apis/service-tokens) and create a Semantic Layer Only service token.

 2. Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more info.